abdullah461/user-authentication-system/README.md

 the system serve as a boilerplate for building websites with user authentication, authorization and managemnet.

 ## Built with:
-- Python(Flask)
+- Python(Flask) and Mysql database
 - Deployed on render
 - Database Deployed on PlanetScale

 ## features
-- login
+- login & logout
 - sign-up
 - login with google
+- Password reset
-- password reset with google
+- password reset with google coming soon...